dougeby/IntuneDocs/intune/apple-mdm-push-certificate-get.md

   ![Screenshot showing the Configure MDM Push Certificate screen with MDM Push not set up.](./media/create-mdm-push-certificate.png)

 **Step 2.
 Create an Apple MDM push certificate.**<br>
 Select **Create your MDM push Certificate** to go to the Apple Push Certificates Portal.
-Sign in with your company Apple ID to create the push certificate by using the request file.
-After choosing **Upload** on Apple's Push Certificate Portal, you will receive a .json file.
-Do use this file for the push certificate.
-Complete the download, return to the Apple Push Certificates Portal for Certificates for Third-Party Servers, and then choose **Download**.
-Download the push certificate (.pem file), and save the file locally.
+Sign in with your company Apple ID, and then click **Create a Certificate**.
+Select **Choose File** and browse to the certificate signing request file, and then choose **Upload**.
+On the Confirmation page, choose **Download** to the download the certificate (.pem)  file, and save the file locally.

 > [!NOTE]
 > The certificate is associated with the Apple ID used to create it.
 As a best practice, use a company Apple ID for management tasks.
 Never use a personal Apple ID.